veganmosfet/Solar_Cybersecurity_Requirements/README.md

 Notes:
 * *must* or *shall* are used for mandatory positiv requirements.
 * *must not* is used for mandatory negativ requirements.
+* *may* is a mandatory requirement or an example of implementation

 ## Gateway & Inverter